-There are eight BreastScreen Victoria regional services and each has an assessment centre and one or more screening centres.
-There are almost 40 screening centres across Victoria.
-Two mobile screening vans also service 28 rural and urban communities on a regular basis to ensure all women can access screening, regardless of where they live.
+There are 41 BreastScreen Victoria screening centres, and eight reading and assessment centres across Victoria.
+Two mobile screening vans also service 25 rural and urban communities on a regular basis to ensure all women can access screening, regardless of where they live.
 Female radiographers are always available.
 To make an appointment, call 13 20 50.

 If you are outside the eligible age group, you can ask for a referral from your doctor to access mammography at public and private diagnostic imaging services.